Cordaticaris: Description

 Diagrammatic reconstructions of Cordaticaris striatus showing the morphology of the oral cone and head sclerites.

-Life restoration of the Linyi Lagerstätte, with Cordaticaris in the upper left corner.

 Cordaticaris is known from a number of specimens (NIGPAS 173109–173117, 173313), all assigned to the singular species C. striatus.
 The oral cone of the animal (the circular mouth which sat underneath the head), was made up of around 32 plates, and was similar in appearance to that of the one possessed by Peyotia.
 The head sclerite was around 96mm long, and around 93mm wide at its largest.
 The sclerite bore a spiked end at the front as well as posterolateral notches.
 The lateral areas of the sclerite were lobate in appearance.
 The centre of the head sclerite was covered with tubercles arranged in lines running anteriorly, while the lateral expansions were smooth.
 The frontal appendages (long grasping appendages at the front of the radiodonts head) consisted of around 9 podomeres, which each bore long overlapping endites.
 These endites then bore around 20 or so long auxiliary spines, which were shaped like needles.